Sepsis and Children

 The other was a mom, and she was just doing the mom-thing being super busy around the holidays.
 She got sick, kept going and going (like Moms do!) thinking it would pass.
 A few days later she was dead.

 So, now I worry about sepsis.
 Especially with Kevin.
 He falls frequently due to poor motor planning and due to seizures.
 He often has bruises and cuts from these falls and he’s not usually cooperative about letting us inspect and treat wounds.

 - Sepsis is the body’s extreme response to an infection.
 It is life-threatening, and without the treatment, sepsis can rapidly cause to tissue damage, organ failure, and death.

 - Sepsis happens when an infection you already have—in your skin, lungs, urinary tract or somewhere else—triggers a chain reaction throughout your body.

 - Anyone can get an infection, and almost any infection can lead to sepsis.

 - Sepsis is a medical emergency.
 More than 1.5 million people each year in America get sepsis, and at least 250,000 people die as a result.
 Delayed recognition and treatment increases patients’ risk of death.

-What worries me more is that he has a strange and extreme body reaction to bug bites.
-Not anaphylactic shock, which is scary too.
+What worries me more is that Kevin has a strange and extreme body reaction to bug bites.
+Not an anaphylactic shock, which is scary too.
 But bug bites affect him differently than they do most kids.
 Twice he has developed cellulitis from mosquito bites and cellulitis can turn into sepsis.